 Although natural solutions may be enough for some, if you are suffering from severe symptoms you should seek formal treatment.
 Your doctor will probably prescribe some form of HRT (Hormone Replacement Therapy, also known as Hormone Therapy or HT) to boost your depleted levels of hormones, primarily estrogen.
 The result is relief for the immediate symptoms, as well as a reduction in long-term risks such as osteoporosis.

-In recent years there has been some debate about the safety of these treatments, with studies by the Women’s Health Initiative, amongst others, finding a possible relationship between hormone replacement and health problems including strokes, cancers and heart disease.
+In recent years there has been some debate about the safety of these treatments, with studies by the Women’s Health Initiative, among others, finding a possible relationship between hormone replacement and health problems including strokes, cancers and heart disease.
 However, expert opinion is divided over the issue, and most doctors will advise that you are safe provided you keep your dosage of these hormones as low as you can and avoid very long-term use.
 Each case is different, and your doctor will be able to tell you the best approach by considering your personal and family medical history.

 Please note that advice offered by Intimina may not be relevant to your individual case.
 For specific concerns regarding your health, always consult your physician or other licensed medical practitioners.